jeremiahsnapp/dev-lxc/README.md

 ## Usage

-### Shorter Commands are Faster (to type that is :)

-The root user's `~/.bashrc` file has aliased `dl` to `dev-lxc` for ease of use but for most instructions in this README I will use `dev-lxc`.

-You only have to type enough of a `dev-lxc` subcommand to make it unique.

-The following commands are equivalent:

-    dev-lxc cluster init tier
-	dl cl i

-    dev-lxc cluster start
-	dl cl start

-    dev-lxc cluster destroy
-	dl cl d

-### Base Servers
+### Base Containers Explained

-One of the key things this tool uses is the concept of "base" servers.
+One of the key things this tool uses is the concept of "base" containers.

-It creates servers with "b-" prepended to the name to signify it as a base server.
+`dev-lxc` creates containers with "b-" prepended to the name to distinguish it as a base container.

-Base servers are then snapshot cloned using the btrfs filesystem to provide very quick, lightweight duplicates of the base server that are either used to build another base server or a usable server.
+Base containers are then snapshot cloned using the btrfs filesystem to provide very quick, lightweight duplicates of the base container that are either used to build another base container or a container that will actually be run.

+During a cluster build process the base containers that get created fall into three categories.

+1. Platform

+    The platform base container is the first to get created.

+    It is just the chosen OS platform and version (e.g. b-ubuntu-1204).
+A typical LXC container has minimal packages installed so `dev-lxc` makes sure that the same packages used in Chef's [bento boxes](https://github.com/opscode/bento) are installed to provide a more typical server environment.
+A few additional packages are also installed.

+    Once this platform base container is created there is rarely a need to delete it or recreate it.

+2. Shared

+    The shared base container is the second to get created.

+    Common Chef packages such as Chef server, opscode-reporting and opscode-push-jobs-server are installed using `dpkg` or `rpm`.

+    Note the manage package will not be installed at this point since it is not common to all servers (i.e. it does not get installed on backend servers).

+    Since no configuration actually happens yet there is rarely a need to delete this container.
+	If another cluster is configured to use the same packages that are installed in this container then time is saved by just cloning this container for the new cluster to use.

+3. Unique

+    The unique base container is the last to get created.

+    Each unique Chef server (e.g. standalone, backend or frontend) is created.

+    * The specified hostname is assigned.
+	* dnsmasq is configured to reserve the specified IP address for the container's MAC address.
+	* A DNS entry is created in dnsmasq if appropriate.
+	* All installed Chef packages are configured.
+	* The opscode-manage package is installed and configured if specified.

+### Using `dev-lxc` to manually create a platform base container

+Platform base containers can be used for purposes other than building clusters.
+For example, they can be used as Chef nodes for testing purposes.

+You can see a menu of platform base containers this tool can create by using the following command.

+    dev-lxc create

-The initial creation of base servers for the various platforms can take awhile so let's go ahead and start creating an Ubuntu 12.04 base server now.
+The initial creation of platform base containers can take awhile so let's go ahead and start creating an Ubuntu 12.04 base container now.

     dev-lxc create b-ubuntu-1204

-You can see a menu of base servers this tool can create by using the following command.

-    dev-lxc create

 ### Cluster Config Files